 Narration

-A book that’s fun to read is a book that kids will want to revisit.
-By playing with sound, pacing, and sentence structure, you will be able to create a rhythm that feels effortless and enjoyable.
+A book that’s fun to read is a book that kids will come back to.
+By playing with sound, pacing, and sentence structure, you can create an enjoyable rhythm.
+The younger the audience, the more repetitive it can be.
+Although not fun for adults, it will entertain kids if the rhythm is right.

 4. Incorporate Key Elements